 1. Steps: Following the train analogy, Steps are the train stations.
 All Prospects will start on the first step, and if no reply is detected ("getting off of the train") they'll continue down the track and move to the second step.

 2. Variations: You can think of a Variation as a platform at a station.
 Sometimes, there's only one, but sometimes, there are several.
 If you create more than one Variation, or create more than one train platform, Prospects will be sent to one or the other randomly.
 The benefit to this is seeing which Variation garners a better reply from your Prospects,

 The first step is automatically created for you, but you still need to populate the step with variations.

 This is also the place where you set in how many hours you want the prospect to proceed to the next step if no reply is detected.
-By default it's 72 hours, meaning 3 days.
+By default it's 72 hours, or 3 days.

-Once your first email is completed, click save and close the window, you just did your first variation.
+Once your first email is completed, click save and close the window, you just did your first Variation.

 Now we know WHO we want to contact and WHAT to send them, it's time to determine WHEN we start prospects on our sequence.

 There are several ways to begin a Sequence for your Prospects.

 The first way is to use the Menu dropdown on the Sequence page and choose Add Prospects Manually.

 You'll be able to select a number of Prospects and a Group from which to draw those Prospects.
 Clicking Start Now will immediately begin the Sequence.